macleanb/hometree_public/README.md

       Add a neighborhood chat function

     Deploy:
+      Upload announcement pictures
+      Change names of presidents to Rick, Morty, Pikachu Upload all other pictures for users/residences
       hostname changed again so you have to update frontend constants and rebuild.
 Try just using the elastic IP Add images to users/residences
       get https working (watch Adam's video)